 Can you do stock Trading on H1B visa – Any rules ?

 Yes, you can do stock trading in US by creating an account on your name from one of the online stock brokers like Scott trade, Ameritrade, TradeKing, etc. It is perfectly legal to do stock trading.
 I personally have an account and it is very easy to sign up too.
 You will be asked for Social Security Number (SSN) and other details when you signup for the account.
 You cannot trade on behalf of someone or for someone, it should be your personal account.
+You can always speak to these agencies to get more information on how trading works for internationals.

 Paying taxes for Stocks trading on H1B visa